-The length of your telomeres determine how fast you age.
-Dr Simoné investigates how we can in fact slow this process down to improve your mental and physical health and move you into active anti-ageing and disease prevention.
+The length of your telomeres determines how fast you age.
+Dr Simoné investigates how we can, in fact, slow this process down to improve your mental and physical health and move you into active anti-ageing and disease prevention.

 So what Are Telomeres and why do they determine how fast you are ageing?